kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 | Kubeflow Trainer        | 3m          | 25Mi        | 0GB          |
 | **Total**               | **4535m**   | **12943Mi** | **139GB**    |

-#### Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.
+#### Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage

 Each project can configure storage in different ways.
 This is also true of the manifests which configure storage for a collection of projects.
 This [can be seen here](https://github.com/kubeflow/manifests/pull/3091).

-#### Please outline the project’s API Design:
+#### Please outline the project’s API Design

 Various Kubeflow projects offer APIs and Python SDKs.
 See the following sets of reference documentation: